The ultimate guide to an SEO Friendly URL structure

 Apply the KISS principle: "Keep it simple, stupid".

-URL stands for Universal Resource Locator.
+URL stands for Uniform Resource Locator.
 URLs describe the location of a document or page for visitors and search engines.

 Let's break down

 Quickly audit the setup of your URLs.
 Discover what can be improved with ContentKing.

 Choose whether or not to serve your URLs over a secure connection, using the

 HTTPS.
 If you're still making the switch from

 HTTPS, make sure to 301-redirect requests for the